karljacuncha/arduinaut/README.md

 ## What's included?

 Aside from the Arduino sketch, there are 2 monitor scripts: a Python console script and a Processing GUI.
-Most of these 2 monitor scripts is actually taken up the usual configuration.
+Most of these 2 monitor scripts is taken up with all the usual app configuration.

-The actual serial reading code in each is basicaly just:
+The actual serial reading code in each case is basicaly just:

 	in-continous-loop:
 		// do stuff